pariisaakhanjani/Flanker-Stroop-Psychopy/README.md

 ---

 ### Flanker Part
 In the Flanker part of the experiment, participants are shown a series of trials.
-Below are examples:
+For example:

 ![Flanker Example 1](Images/Flanker1.png)
 ![Flanker Example 2](Images/Flanker2.png)